Staying On Track

-Summative Assessments are designed to assess key standards students are taught with each unit.
+Summative Assessments: assessments are designed to assess key standards students are taught with each unit.
 Students will be notified when summative assessments by their teacher.
 Examples of summative assessments include (but not limited to):

 These core values [Persistence, Engagement, Work Habits/Organizational Skills, Communication/Collaboration, and Self-Regulation] are required skills that students will need to prepare for success in college and career opportunities.
 They matter in your success in your classes and are reflected in your grade.
 Students who demonstrate these values will see an impact in their academic performance.
 Examples of APB include: